Why should you attend Detroit Mercy's Nursing program?

 Extensive clinical opportunities:

-UDM offers intensive study programs and on-the-job training co-ops.
+Detroit Mercy offers intensive study programs and the-job training.
 Clinical experiences are integral components of each program's curriculum.